 I have an easy DIY summer wreath that you can put together in a few minutes.

-It’s time for our June DIY Challenge, hosted by Terrie of Decorate and More with Tip.
 I wanted an easy DIY summer wreath for our front door that was fast and very inexpensive.

 How easy and how inexpensive a summer wreath did I want?
 One that would take just a few minutes to assemble.
 Where did I buy my affordable supplies?